Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Is receiving oxygen therapy

 Note, other children may require hourly observations and continuous monitoring as clinically indicated.
-Observation frequency can be ordered in the EMR.
+Observation frequency is an order.

 • The registered nurse responsible for the child's care will determine the type and frequency of observations based on the results of previous observations and the child's clinical condition, in consultation with others involved in the child's care